Leadership Team

 Anne M. Tyler, MS, LMFT

-Throughout her career, a unifying thread has been her deep commitment to serving populations that often find themselves on the peripheries, unseen and misunderstood by the broader segments of society.
+Throughout her career, a unifying thread has been her deep commitment to serving populations that often find themselves marginalized, unseen and misunderstood by the broader segments of society.
 Anne’s dedication to supporting these individuals stems from an unwavering belief in their inherent potential, resilience, and the richness they bring to our collective human experience.

-In our rapidly evolving world, the demands for adaptability to change intensify, amplifying stress and multifaceted challenges.
-In the services Anne provides in her private psychotherapy practice, she blends cutting-edge neuroscience insights and integrated strategies to build resilience and navigate the complexities of life.
+In our rapidly evolving world, the demands for change intensify, amplifying stress and challenges.
+In the services Anne provides in her private psychotherapy practice, she blends cutting-edge neuroscience insights while integrating strategies to build resilience and navigate the complexities of life.
 Serving professionals from diverse sectors including science, medicine, business, technology, government, military, academia, aviation, spirituality and creative fields, she offers customized approaches to achieving personal growth & healing, family harmony and professional excellence.
-Her goal is to provide transformational experiences to empower strength, resilience and live your best life.
+Her goal is to provide transformational experiences to empower strength, resilience and strategies to live one’s best life.
+Anne provides clinical hypnosis and was trained by the University of Minnesota faculty in self-hypnosis and generative approaches for health and healing.

 Anne guides high-potential children, teens, and families through their challenges with targeted strategies.
-She is the creator of MindQuest coaching, a customized approach based on neuroscience, stress reduction and positive psychological approaches to support high achieving/underachieving children and teens to develop executive functioning skills, improve performance and motivation and nurture greater holistic well-being.
+She is the creator of MindQuest coaching, a customized approach based on neuroscience, stress reduction, mindfulness and positive psychological approaches to support high potential but underachieving children and teens to develop executive functioning skills, improve performance and nurture greater holistic well-being.

 By founding the E³ Initiative, this mission continues, to encompass the unique and powerful stories of exceptional experiencers to validate and support their journey with expertise and compassion.